IMPORTANT INFORMATION FOR BUYERS

 VAT Registration Number: 144181627

 On receipt of cleared funds, lots can be collected from the premises at 25 Blythe Road, London, W14 0PD.
+The Buyer or Buyer’s agent must bring photographic ID for collection.
+We require written confirmation from the Buyer if collection is made by a third party.
 Please note that collection may be made during working hours only, usually Monday to Friday 9.30 to 17.00.
 All lots should be cleared within 10 working days of the auction date, after which they will be transferred to a third party for storage.
 A transfer fee of £25 per lot plus all incurred transfer and storage costs due to the third party will be payable prior to release.

 Conditions of Business for Buyers